 I need information about...

 Is now the right time?
 Think about how treatment will fit into your daily routine.
 During treatment, you may be too tired to keep up an active lifestyle.
-Talk to family members and close friends about how treatment would fit into your life and schedule.
+Talk with family members and close friends about how treatment would fit into your life and schedule.

-Copyright © 2013 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR